-This island, which takes its name from one of the saints bearing the Irish name Finan, is situated about 200m from both the N and S banks of Loch Shiel.
+Eilean Fhianain is a small island which takes its name from one of the saints bearing the Irish name Finan.
+It is situated about 200m from both the N and S banks of Loch Shiel.
 It measures about 200m from N to S by 180m and has steep sides rising to an undulating summit-area which has been extensively used for burials by the adjacent Protestant and Roman Catholic communities of Sunart and Moidart respectively.
 The ruined medieval church near the W edge of the summit contains a cast bronze bell of Early Christian type, as well as a graveslab and cross-head, both of late medieval date.
 A female effigy of the same period lies near the N end of the summit, close to a group of large simple cruciform stones which are probably of 18th-century date.

 Half-way-through editing, we sat down together and Rachel shared her thoughts and feel.
 Thank you Rachel.
 The light always comes back.